 Pinetop-Lakeside – A Perfect Place to live, work & play!

-Pinetop-Lakeside is surrounded by the natural beauty of the White Mountains, the Apache/Sitgreaves National Forest and the White Mountain Apache Indian Reservation.
-Hiking, biking, horseback riding, hunting and fishing are popular recreational activities.
-Camping and picnic facilities are provided throughout the area.
-The White Mountain Trail system provides over 180 miles of developed multi-use trails.
+At an elevation of 6,800 feet, Pinetop-Lakeside is surrounded by the natural beauty of the White Mountains, the Apache/Sitgreaves National Forest, and the Fort Apache Reservation.
+Hiking, biking, horseback riding, hunting, and fishing are popular recreational activities; camping and picnic facilities are provided throughout the area, and the White Mountain Trail system provides over 180 miles of developed multi-use trails.

-In summer, with stubborn patches of gleaming snows still clinging to her summits, the White Mountains offer visitors a variety of scenic attractions and an unlimited array of outdoor activities.
+In summer, with stubborn patches of gleaming snow still clinging to her summits, the White Mountains offer visitors a variety of scenic attractions and an unlimited array of outdoor activities.
 Some 50 alpine lakes and 800 miles of cold, crystal clear rivers and springs draw visitors throughout the season to this mountain playground.

-In the White Mountains, whatever the season, whatever your interest, it’s always the right time to visit and you are always welcome!
+In the White Mountains, whatever the season, whatever your interest, it’s always the right time to visit, and you are always welcome!